backstage-technical-services/website-development/readme.md

 ### Initialising the data

-The API will include the necessary config to initialise some test data, but if you want to use some data more akin to what will be used in production you can ask in [Slack][slack] and then use your database tool to import it.
+The site does not seed any dummy data, but you can ask in [Slack][slack] for some initial data and then use your database tool to import it.

 ### Resetting the data